GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

 Add setter comments to matching resource fields.
-Setters serve as parameters for template-free setting of field values.
+Setters serve as parameters for template-free setting of comments.

 <!--mdtogo-->